 Koshas, or sheaths/layers, represent different qualities that keep getting subtler, and go deeper and deeper, until we access our soul.

 Maya means illusion.
-Each layer is labelled an illusion, as a simple reminder that they are meant to be transcended.
+Each layer is labelled an illusion, as a simple reminder that they are meant to be transcended (go beyond).

 #1 – Annamaya Kosha, The Food Body

 It represents the most solid aspect – the physical body.
-The outer layer is called the Gross Body, which we can see, touch.
+This outermost layer is nested in the Gross Body container, which we can see, touch.
 And where all our other senses reside.

 #2 – Pranamaya Kosha, The Life Force Body